 The Public Bodies (Joint Working) Act 2014 is a key piece of legislation, requiring Health Boards and Local Authorities to integrate their health and social care services, so that best use is made of skills and resources.
 Making the best use of skills and resources means involving the voluntary sector, service users and carers.

-Threading the Needle is a new programme established by Evaluation Support Scotland to use third sector evidence to commission outcomes for health and social care.
+Threading the Needle is a programme established by Evaluation Support Scotland to use third sector evidence to commission outcomes for health and social care.

 Useful resources